Dress Code/Purchasing School Uniforms

 - Development of Leadership Programs with specific goals for leadership to self, to school community, to local community, and to world community

-If you are concerned about your child being a victim of bullying or displaying bullying behavior, please speak with your teacher immediately.
+If you are concerned about your child being a victim of bullying or displaying bullying behavior, please contact the school immediately.